openai/openai-python/README.md

 ![1722366404314](images/README/1722366404314.png)

 1. This is the return response from using the command `python chat.py`
 2. I am using 'p'.
-This is an aliases I created to save time typing python every time, add this to the .bashrc or .zshrc alises file wihtout the brackers (aliases p="python ")
+This is an aliases I created to save time typing python every time, add this to the .bashrc or .zshrc aliases file without the brackets (aliases p="python ")
 3. This code will create the Thread ID, Run ID and Assistant ID.

 ### Bulk Upload Helpers